algolia/instantsearch/docs/src/getting-started/migration.md

 1. SSR

-In this alpha version there's no server side rendering support.
+In this version there's no server side rendering support.
 To align this with your site which might already use SSR, you can disable that for now, by wrapping the `ais-instant-search` component in a `no-ssr` component.

 The reason we chose not to enable SSR yet, is because we are looking for a elegant way of integrating it, without needing to write lots of custom code for the server side parts.